domvq/Paramedic-Ai/README.md

 classify_risk()
 ```

-from:
+The ML implementation is contained in:

 ```text
 src/ml_model.py
 ```

-The application expects the model implementation and any required model files to be available in the project.

-A typical workflow may include:
+A typical workflow is:

 ```text
 Training Data